 Key Concepts and questions Learning Objective AT1 Learning about religion AT2 Learning from religion Outcomes and Assessments Pupils can: What does authority mean to you?
-To understand: that there are different types of Authorities: how they inform and shape our lives Reflect on what authority means in our lives and in Compare and contrast some religious beliefs, ideas and teachings and identify those What do religions teach about authority? authority ♣ that individuals make a difference Looking at two religions or more and their sources of the lives of others Investigate the shared with religions. explain and compare religious, How do they inform believers' lives? to the world (key figures studied should represent a authority and how they inform believers lives To study the impact of key ways in which religions reinforce their authority. non-religious and their own views about the value of human identity and experiences with Do people make a difference to the world? balanced range of traditions including children, men and women from a variety of cultures and countries) at least two key historical or deistic religious figures and key religious exemplars in the 20 th and 21 st centuries Compare this with non religious/ secular authority. supporting arguments and evidence
+To understand: ❖ that there are different types of Authorities: how they inform and shape our lives Reflect on what authority means in our lives and in Compare and contrast some religious beliefs, ideas and teachings and identify those What do religions teach about authority? authority that individuals Looking at two religions or more and the lives of others shared with religions.
+How do they inform believers' lives? make a difference to the world (key figures studied should represent a their sources of authority and how they inform believers lives To study the impact of Investigate the key ways in which religions reinforce their authority. explain and compare religious, non-religious and their own views about the value of human identity and experiences with Do people make a difference to the world? balanced range of traditions including children, men and women from a variety of cultures and countries) at least two key historical or deistic religious figures and key religious exemplars in the 20 th and 21 st centuries Compare this with non religious/ secular authority. supporting arguments and evidence